jwdebelius/q2-sidle/docs/source/reconstruction.rst

 	 --p-region Green-Lantern \
 	 --o-regional-alignment alignment/green-lantern-align-map.qza

-Now, you have all three local alignments prepared, you’re ready to reconstruct your table.
+Now, you have all three local alignments prepared, you're ready to reconstruct your table.

 Table Reconstruction
 --------------------

-The table is reconstucted in 3 parts.
+The table is reconstucted in three steps.
 First, the regional fragments get re-assembled into complete database sequences.
 Then, the relative abundance of the pooled counts gets computed through an optimization process.
-Finally, the relative abundance is used to reconstruct table of counts.
+Finally, the relative abundance is used to reconstruct a table of counts.

 Parameters
 ++++++++++

-The ``max-mismatch`` and ``per-nucleotide-error`` are used to estimate the probability that a sequence that from the reference is actually a sequencing error or belongs to that sequence.
+The ``max-mismatch`` and ``per-nucleotide-error`` are used to estimate the probability that a sequence that differs from the reference is actually a sequencing error or belongs to that sequence.
 The ``max-mismatch`` value used in reconstruction should match the alignment; by default this is 2 but you may choose to change it in alignmnent with your sequencing length.
 The authors of the method claim the error rate doesn’t matter; we refer interested reader to original paper’s supplemental material.

 The ``min-abundance`` determines the relative abundance of a database sequence to be excluded during optimization.